Wi‑Fi Security Explained

-Lastly, another option is to give your home incredible technology that is awesomely fast and secure with our optional Managed Wi-Fi with our Wi-Fi 6 Fiber Gateway Plus This service not only provides you the fastest Wi-Fi available today but also comes with its own mobile app.
+Lastly, another option is to give your home incredible technology that is awesomely fast and secure with our optional Gigabit Wi-Fi Plus with our Wi-Fi 6 Fiber Gateway Plus This service not only provides you the fastest Wi-Fi available today but also comes with its own mobile app.
 The managed service is available to you 24/7 and can help reconfigure your Wi-Fi setup, update the SSID and password or connect a new device — all for you, anytime, remotely.

-Included with GigabitNow’s Managed Wi-Fi service is the ControlNow App, an easy to use app that allows you to manage features of your GigabitNow network service.
+Included with GigabitNow’s Gigabit Wi-Fi Plus service is the ControlNow App, an easy to use app that allows you to manage features of your GigabitNow network service.
 The GigabitNow ControlNow App allows you to control features such as the Wi-Fi settings and view what is happening across your network all from your mobile device so that you can easily see what is going on and take any necessary precautions before it is too late.

 There are some simple tips to keep your home Wi-Fi network safe from any potential threats, but make sure that you also have an anti-virus protection in place when you go online.
 If you should need help with your GigabitNow service or router, please contact GigabitNow Customer Support.
 Our team is available twenty-four hours a day, seven days a week and are ready to help!

 Published: October 26, 2020